middleman/middlemanapp.com/source/advanced/localization.html.markdown

 By default, the first language (either specified by `:langs` or discovered in your `locales/` folder) will be the "default" language and will be mounted at the root of your site.
 Given our two languages, files localized to `:en` will be at the root:

 * source/localizable/index.html.erb
-  * build/index.html is english
+  * build/index.html is English
-  * build/es/index.html is spanish
+  * build/es/index.html is Spanish

 You can change the default or disable mounting a specific language at the root entirely using the `:mount_at_root` option: